scenariomartin/EnglishWords/words.md

 former  ,he says the former gaverment did a very good job in reducing goverment debt levels.
     do a good job in doing
  rear
+pole ,can you help me to hoist the flag to the top of the pole? polar ,polar bear

 //nature
 habitat 1